met4citizen/Hypergraph/README.md

 ### Coordinatization of Local Multiway System using Hyperdimensional Vectors

-The following specification/outline is based on Pentti Kanerva's work on Hyperdimensional computing [1].
-The central idea is the fact that in a hyperdimensional space (>10,000-D) a randomly chosen vector (hypervector) is quasi-orthogonal to all previously generated hypervectors.
+The following idea/specification is based on Pentti Kanerva's work on Hyperdimensional computing [1].
+It is based on the fact that in a hyperdimensional space (>10,000-D) a randomly chosen vector (hypervector) is quasi-orthogonal to all previously generated hypervectors.